pravega/zookeeper-operator/README.md

 # Zookeeper Operator

-### Project status: in development
+### Project status: pre-alpha

-The development of Zookeeper operator is a WIP and it is expected that breaking changes to the API will be made in the upcoming releases.
+The project is currently pre-alpha and it is expected that breaking changes to the API will be made in the upcoming releases.

 ### Overview